-- The Stage 2 Masterplan for East Norwich which indicates a total cost of £153m for the infrastructure required to underpin regeneration at East Norwich. - Schools capital programme- approximately £160m (see Table 2 Education Infrastructure Programme.) - Norfolk Strategic Infrastructure Delivery Plan (includes the Broadland Growth Link Road £38m) - Local Transport Plan and Transport for Norwich Strategy Implementation Plans, including the Transforming Cities Programme and the Local Walking and Cycling Infrastructure Plans (includes the Green Loop £5.8m). - Mitigating the effects of nutrient neutrality - Strategic development locations including: The North-East Growth Triangle, East Norwich, Long Stratton and the Cambridge-Norwich Tech Corridor. - Potential new City Centre Vision
+- The Stage 2 Masterplan for East Norwich which indicates a total cost of £153m for the infrastructure required to underpin regeneration at East Norwich. - Schools capital programme- approximately £160m (see Table 2 Education Infrastructure Programme, funding, and shortfall.
+Please note that these are forecasted figures which are subject to change and cannot be confirmed until each project reaches the point of delivery.) - Norfolk Strategic Infrastructure Delivery Plan (includes the Broadland Growth Link Road £38m) - Local Transport Plan and Transport for Norwich Strategy Implementation Plans, including the Transforming Cities Programme and the Local Walking and Cycling Infrastructure Plans (includes the Green Loop £5.8m). - Mitigating the effects of nutrient neutrality - Strategic development locations including: The North-East Growth Triangle, East

+Norwich, Long Stratton and the Cambridge-Norwich Tech Corridor.

+• Potential new City Centre Vision